-The mission of the Anadromous Fish Committee is to advance knowledge and appreciation of the state's anadromous fish resources and the aquatic habitats upon which they depend; and promote the use of sound science towards conservation and recovery of the fishery resource for its use and enjoyment by all.
+The mission of the Anadromous Fish Committee is to advance knowledge and appreciation of the state's anadromous fish resources and the aquatic habitats upon which they depend; and promote the use of sound science and education towards conservation and recovery of the fishery resource for its use and enjoyment by all.

 The committee will seek to accomplish the mission through the following goals:

 - Locate a new Stream of Dreams location